cobwebos/docs/articles/azure-stack/azure-stack-add-default-image.md

 ms.lasthandoff: 07/13/2017

 ---
-# Add the Windows Server 2016 VM image to the Azure Stack marketplace
+# <a name="add-the-windows-server-2016-vm-image-to-the-azure-stack-marketplace"></a>Add the Windows Server 2016 VM image to the Azure Stack marketplace
-<a id="add-the-windows-server-2016-vm-image-to-the-azure-stack-marketplace" class="xliff"></a>

 By default, there aren’t any virtual machine images available in the Azure Stack marketplace.
 The Azure Stack cloud administrator must add an image to the marketplace before users can use them.
 You can add the Windows Server 2016 image to the Azure Stack marketplace by using one of the following two methods: